Studies in charcoal, mostly. Original size A3

 3rd May 2020.

 Lunch time Sunday 9th February 1969, Paine Field near Everett, Washington State USA.
-The prototype 747 touches down after its maiden flight.
+The prototype 747 lifts off for its maiden flight.

 I missed it, doing a bit of shopping down the road!